Rowing at the 1984 Summer Olympics – Women's double sculls: Competition format

 The competition consisted of two main rounds (heats and finals) as well as a repechage.
 The 8 competitors were divided into two heats for the first round, with 4 boats in each heat.
 The winner of each heat advanced directly to the "A" final (1st through 6th place).
 The remaining 6 rowers were placed in the repechage.
 A single heat was held in the repechage.
 The top four boats in the repechage went to the "A" final.
 The remaining 2 boats (5th and 6th placers in the repechage) competed in the "B" final for 7th and 8th place.

 All races were over a 1000 metre course.

 Results

 Heats

 The heats were held on July 30.
 The winner of each advanced to the A final, with all others going to the repechage.
 No boats were eliminated in this round.

 Heat 1

 The first heat featured all three of the eventual medalists.
 The race was held during calm winds.
-The Romanian pair lead by over 2 seconds at the halfway mark, holding to that lead over the second half of the race.
+The Romanian pair led by over 2 seconds at the halfway mark, holding to that lead over the second half of the race.
 The British boat was only half a second behind the Dutch team after 500 metres before falling back to 9 seconds out of third place at the end.